-Josh is the director of Tyson Foods Local Grain Services (LGS).
+Josh is the Senior Director of Tyson Foods Local Grain Services (LGS).
 He began his career with Tyson Foods in 2007 working in a variety of positions including capital buyer and financial analyst before joining the Commodity Purchasing Group (CPG) in 2012.
 He has worked as a soybean meal buyer, logistics manager and Eastern corn buyer during his time with CPG.
 The Elkins, Arkansas, native enjoys getting to work with farmers across the country, allowing him to establish long term relationship with suppliers and representing Tyson in local communities.
 When he is not at work, Josh enjoys Jeeping, golfing, hunting and fishing.

 We’re committed to the communities we live and work in, and to the grain farmers who provide homegrown corn for our birds.
 Tyson Local Grain Services’ community engagement efforts include sponsorships, partnerships, and volunteering.
 We offer several ways to request support for your group or organization.
 Check out our Giving Back section to learn more about the programs we support.